yagizakgun/yagizakgun/README.md

 - 👀 I’m interested in Garry's Mod development
 - 🌱 I’m currently learning GLua, C#, Python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Discord : Kronax#1195
+- 📫 How to reach me 'Discord : Kronax#1195'

 <!---
 yagizakgun/yagizakgun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.